abderrahmaneMustapha/my-data-science-path/notes/joelGrus_datascienc_s.md

 > we’ll	want	to	test	whether	a	certain	hypothesis	is	likely	to	be	true.
 For	our	purpose

 >Whenever	a	random	variable	follows	a	normal	distribution,	we	can	use	normal_cdf	to figure	out	the	probability	that	its	realized	value	lies	within	(or	outside)	a	particular interval

+#### Confidence Intervals
+> We’ve been testing hypotheses about the value of the heads probability p, which is a parameter of the unknown “heads” distribution.
+When this is the case, a third approach is to construct a confidence interval around the observed value of the parameter.

+#### P-hacking
+>What this means is that if you’re setting out to find “significant” results, you usually can.
+Test enough hypotheses against your data set, and one of them will almost certainly appear significant.
+Remove the right outliers, and you can probably get your p value below 0.05.